Particular/docs.particular.net/nservicebus/handlers/async-handlers.md

 ##### Worker thread pool
 Parallel / Compute-bound blocking work happens on the worker thread pool.
 Things like `Task.Run`, `Task.Factory.StartNew`, `Parallel.For` schedule tasks on the worker thread pool.
-On the other hand, if we schedule Compute bound work the worker thread pool will start expanding its worker threads.
-Let's call this phase ramp up phase.
+On the other hand, if compute bound work is scheduled the worker thread pool will start expanding its worker threads (ramp up phase).
 Ramping up more worker threads is expensive.
 The thread injection rate of the worker thread pool is limited.

 Offloading compute-bound work to the worker thread pool is a top-level concern only.
 Use `Task.Run` or `Task.Factory.StartNew` is high up in the hierarchy as possible (i.ex. in the message handler).
 Avoid those operations deeper down in the call stack.
 Group compute-bound operations together as much as possible.
 Make them coarse-grained instead of fine-grained.